jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: strbuf_vaddf at strbuf.c:397:8
-    CT: Jump to external code for vsnprintf
-    RF: Jump to external code for vsnprintf
-  Occurrences: 2

-LibraryCallRemoved
-  Before events:
-    CF: strbuf_vaddf at strbuf.c:403:9
-    CT: Jump to external code for vsnprintf
-    RF: Jump to external code for vsnprintf
-  Occurrences: 2

-LibraryCallRemoved
-  Before events:
     CF: string_list_init_dup at string-list.c:12:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset